yaoshixin007/MCW-Containers-and-DevOps/HOL/Before the lab - Containers and DevOps.md

         e.
 In your browser, switch to the "content-api" repository and click "Clone" to see and copy the repository url.

-        r.
+        f.
 Use the repository url and `git clone` to copy the content-api code to your build agent.

         g.
 In your browser, switch to the "content-init" repository and click "Clone" to see and copy the repository url.